 5. USE THOSE LEARNINGS TO STAY RELEVANT OVER THE LONG TERM

-And just as audiences on each social platform continue to evolve, so do the features they offer.
-If you get stuck, try experimenting with new formats or tools, and make sure to stay on top of trends and memes that may help reach your goals.
+And just as each social platform’s audiences continue to evolve, so too do the features they offer.
+If you get stuck, try experimenting with new formats or tools, and make sure to stay on top of trends and memes that may help you reach your goals.
 You never know which post will go viral.